ryancdickson/staging/docs/BR.md

 #### 3.2.2.9 Multi-Perspective Issuance Corroboration

-Multi-Perspective Issuance Corroboration attempts to corroborate the Primary Domain Validation Determination and Primary CAA Determination by re-completing the entirety of the domain validation process from multiple additional geographic Network Perspectives before subscriber certificate issuance.
+Multi-Perspective Issuance Corroboration attempts to corroborate the Primary Domain Validation Determination and Primary CAA Determination (jointly referred to as "primary determinations") by re-completing the entirety of the domain validation process from multiple additional geographic Network Perspectives before subscriber certificate issuance.
 This process can improve protection against equally-specific prefix Border Gateway Protocol (BGP) attacks or hijacks.

 Network Perspectives are considered distinct when the straight-line distance between the two States, Provinces, or Countries they reside in is at least 500 km.